Lochs and Legends of Scotland

 9 days from £1,699 per person

 Embark on a magical journey to the far reaches of Scotland and embrace the mysteries, history, tranquillity and breathtaking scenery of its lochs and islands.
-Spending eight memorable nights on board Borealis, you’ll sail beautiful waterways and visit a string of diverse destinations, including Orkney and the Shetland Islands.
-It’s the best way to truly appreciate the splendour of this picture-perfect part of the world.
+Spending eight nights on board Borealis, you’ll sail beautiful waterways and visit a string of diverse destinations, including Orkney and the Shetland Islands.
+This memorable Scotland cruise is the best way to truly appreciate the splendour of this picture-perfect part of the world.

 - 8 nights cruise on Borealis